-Some of these materials are used for interior wall decorations or window displays; others appear in special stands and racks made especially for pro- motional materials.
+Some of these materials are used for interior wall decorations or window displays; others appear in special stands and racks made especially for promotional materials.
 Attractive and highly visible displays of brochures, most of which are provided by travel suppliers are prominently placed in almost every travel agency.
 These brochures vary from a small leaflet describing a single hotel to a large catalogue listing a company's entire range of products, such as those of American Express or Club Med.
 In most cases, the brochures are carefully designed and written and feature glossy photographs of glamorous travel products and destinations.
 Not only are brochures used by agents to show customers available products, but they have the added benefit of continuing the selling process after the customer takes them home.

 Videotapes are an increasingly popular means of promoting travel destinations and products to customers.
 Some videos, because they are short and focused on a particular product, can be viewed by the customer at the travel agency.
 Others, such as a destination video that thoroughly examines many aspects of travel in Thailand, are designed for home viewing.
-National Tourist offices, Finajor Tourisperators, and large cruise lines have led s 146 3 trend to video sales promotion, which is likely to become even more important in the futu ire.
-Uttarakhand Open University 224
+National tourist offices, major tour operators, and large cruise lines have led the trend to video sales promotion, which is likely to become even more important in the future.

-TOURISM, Offett a travel agency coordinates its point of purchase steplays to emphasize a special promotion or event that is taking place.
+Often, a travel agency coordinates its point of purchase displays to emphasize a special promotion or event that is taking place.

-15.5.3 Price Breaks and Special Discounts
+15.5.3 Price Breaks and Special Discounts: